CodeEditorLand/Dependency/Maintain/README.md

 # Organization

-1. (Owner) Fork all of the repositories from the Microsoft organization
+1. (Owner) Fork all of the `Source` from the Microsoft organization

     ```sh
     ../Script/Fork/Organization.sh